-I am a multi-modal artist working between sculpture and movement, installation and performance, community arts and solo practice.
+I am a multi-modal artist working across sculpture and movement, installation and performance, community arts and solo practice.
+My work is influenced by found materials, enabling the stories that wish to be told to unfold naturally.

-I have created work for the UNIMA International Puppetry Festival, Melbourne Festival, Big West Festival, and Melbourne Fringe Festival.
-I regularly perform with the internationally renowned Polyglot Children’s Theatre and have directed large-scale community events, installations and parades throughout Australia, Europe and New Zealand including the Opening of the Woodford Folk Festival (2013/14), the Taranaki International Arts Festival (2007) and Cocoon (2009) at the Latrobe Valley Regional Art Gallery.
+Trained at John Bolton Theatre School and the Victorian College of the Arts in Animateuring, I have created work for major festivals including UNIMA International Puppetry Festival, Melbourne Festival, and Melbourne Fringe.
+I regularly perform with the internationally renowned Polyglot Children’s Theatre and have directed large-scale community events, installations and parades across Australia, Europe and New Zealand.

-My work is shaped by found materials: allowing the stories that want to be told, unfold.
-My goal is to continue to explore creative ways to connect with, express, and explore the community, environment and landscape that I live in.
+My goal is to continue exploring creative ways to connect with, express, and engage with the community, environment, and landscape in which I live.

 Hello Stef.